Our Governing Body

 Steve Lister - Vice Chair

 Steve has been a Foundation Governor since 2010 and was elected Vice-Chair of governors in 2017.
-His youngest child is currently in Year 5, while the eldest two have moved on to the Ashcombe School.
+His youngest child is currently in Year 6, while the eldest two are active members of the Ashcombe School.

 Steve is an active member of St. Paul's Church, and is passionate about family life.
 He is extremely proud of the school's close links with St. Paul's Church, its established role in the local community, and its wonderfully caring and committed staff team.